drc-cs/FALL24-CS326/lectures/L02_data_sources/slides.md

 ## Data Sources | Scraping, Web Crawling

 Web crawling is a free way to collect data from the internet.
 But be **cautious**.
-Many websites have terms of service that prohibit scraping, and you can easily overstep those.
+Many websites have terms of service that prohibit scraping, and you can easily overstep those and find yourself in legal trouble.

 Examples of packages built for webscraping in Python include <span class="code-span">beautifulsoup</span> and <span class="code-span">scrapy</span>.